-These tools include, for example, visualising transcription of specific genes in real time, manipulating gene expression in specific tissues and at specific times and a range of human disease models.
+These tools include, for example, visualising transcription of specific genes in real time, manipulating gene expression in specific tissues and at specific times, reading and writing neural activity to specific neurons in the brain, and a range of human disease models.

 Following this many different Drosophila species and lines have had their whole genome and transcriptome sequenced adding to the wealth of information available.